Understanding overuse injuries

 Spinal manipulative therapy

 Chiropractic adjustments aim to restore joint motion and alleviate discomfort.
 Current clinical guidelines recommend spinal manipulative therapy for managing back and neck pain as part of a multimodal approach.
 For overuse injuries, gentle adjustments support proper load distribution.
+During a session you may notice quick, precise thrusts to realign vertebrae or extremity joints, gentle mobilizations to improve range of motion, and soft tissue work done by hand or with instruments.
 Find details on chiropractic adjustments for overuse injuries.

 Adjunctive therapies